Azhagiya Manavala Perumal Temple

-The temple is believed to have been built by the Medieval Cholas of the late 8th century AD, with later contributions from later Pandyas, Vijayanagar kings and Madurai Nayaks.
-Azhagiya Manavalan is believed to have appeared to Kamalavalli, the daughter of Chola king Nanda Cholan, in this place to marry her.
+The temple is believed to have been built by the Medieval Cholas of the late 8th century CE, with later contributions from later Pandyas, Vijayanagar kings and Madurai Nayaks.
+As per Hindu legend, Azhagiya Manavalan appeared to Kamalavalli, the daughter of Chola king Nanda Cholan, in this place to marry her.

 A granite wall surrounds the temple, enclosing all its shrines and bodies of water.
 The temple has a five-tiered rajagopuram, the temple's gateway tower.
 Six daily rituals and three yearly festivals are held at the temple, of which the chariot festival, celebrated during the Tamil month of Chittirai (March–April), is the most prominent.
 The temple is maintained and administered by the Hindu Religious and Endowment Board of the Government of Tamil Nadu.

 Legend

 As per Hindu legend, the god Vishnu was pleased by the worship of the childless Chola king Nanda Chola.
 He blessed the king with a child that was an incarnate of Lakshmi, his consort.
 The king found the child in a 1000 petal lotus tank while hunting in a forest.
 Since the child was born out of lotus, she was named Kamalavalli by the king.
 Time came when Kamalavalli fell in love with Vishnu in the form of Ranganatha, the presiding deity of Srirangam Ranganathaswamy temple.
 The Chola king readily got her married to Ranganatha, who appeared here as the groom.
 Since Vishnu appeared as Azhagiya Manavalan, meaning a beautiful groom, the temple built here is called Azhagiya Manavalan Temple.
 The event is celebrated as Serthi Sevai festival every year.

 As per another legend, a fowl (called kozhi in Tamil) and an elephant fought at this place, with the fowl victorious.
 Since the fowl won, the place came to be known as Kozhiyur.
 It has another name Nichulapuri.
 The temple is also believed to be the place where King Ravivarmaraja worshiped the presiding deity.